What Is the CFP Exam?

 How to Prepare

 Most candidates who pass report 250 to 400 hours of study over 3 to 6 months.
-The CFP Board's survey data suggests approximately 300 hours on average (CFP Board).
-Study time depends on professional experience, education recency, and familiarity with tax and estate planning.
+The CFP Board's survey data puts the average near 300 hours (CFP Board).
+Your number depends on professional experience, how recent your education is, and how comfortable you are with tax and estate planning.

-Because the exam is scenario-based, the most effective preparation involves working through realistic scenario questions rather than memorizing isolated facts.
-Aim for at least 1,000 practice questions before exam day.
+Since the exam is built on scenarios, the prep that works is grinding through realistic scenario questions, not memorizing loose facts.
+Get at least 1,000 practice questions in before exam day.

 FreeFellow offers 1,600+ free CFP practice questions across all eight domains, with scenario-based format, three difficulty levels, adaptive practice, and readiness scoring.